-- I. Open the School Stream app on your mobile device - 2.
-From the slide-in menu, go to Settings - Inder Edit/Alerts select My Schools and select your School to open the Notifications page - 4.
-Toggle notifications on or off individually (e.g. Alerts, Events, Newsletters, etc.) - 5.
+- 1. Open the School Stream app on your mobile device - 2.
+From the slide-in menu, go to Settings - 3.
+Under Edit/Alerts select My Schools and select your School to open the Notifications page - 4.
+Toggle notifications on or off individually (e.g. Alerts, Events, Newsletters, etc.) - Newsletters, etc.) 5.
 When you have finished, use the Back button to return to the Settings page, then select Done to return to your School.